 Your health and safety policy template should include details of who is responsible for health and safety, how you will protect, train and consult with your staff, and how often the policy is to be reviewed.
 If you have five or more employees, you are legally required to provide them with a written health and safety policy.
 If you have fewer than five employees, it is still best practice to have a written health and safety policy.
 It is usually sensible to review your policy annually, but if there are any changes to your workplace premises, systems of work, or staff numbers you should also review your health and safety policy at that time.

-- Health and safety policy template: the basics
+- Health and safety policy template UK: the basics

-- Reviewing your health and safety policy template
+- Reviewing your health and safety at work policy template

 - Key health and safety requirements to consider